 April 2, 2013

 The Boston Bruins have been one of the best teams in the NHL at even strength for the past three seasons.
 However during that time they have also featured one of the league’s worst power plays.
-Despite being one of the very best teams at even strength, and top of league in penalty killing, Bruins power play has been at best decent and at the worst a detriment for some time now.
-They have had flashes of success this year, thanks in large part to rookie Dougie Hamilton, who has brought some much needed offensive flare to a blue line that is generally lacking in that department, particularly with the man advantage.
+Despite being one of the very best teams at even strength, and top of league in penalty killing, the Bruins power play has been at best decent and at the worst a detriment for some time now.
+They have had flashes of success this year, thanks in large part to rookie Dougie Hamilton, who has brought some much needed offensive flare to a blue line that is generally lacking in that department particularly with the man advantage.
 However the power play has for the most part been a major disappointment and patience is growing thin amongst Bruins fans.
 Happily the Bruins, and their power play in particularly, got a shot in the arm on Tuesday when they traded for future Hall of Fame winger Jaromir Jagr.

-While most will argue that the talent level necessary for a successful powerplay has been there for the Bruins over the past three years, no one can deny that the loss of Marc Savard really hurt them this area.
+While most will argue that the talent level necessary for a successful powerplay has been there for the Bruins over the past three years, no one can deny that the loss of Marc Savard really hurt them in this area.
 In the 215 games before Savard’s injury the Bruins had the 7th best powerplay in the NHL.
 In the 215 games since they are 30th.
 They’ve replaced the other aspects of his game, but the left handed playmaker was an absolute wizard on the powerplay, and the Bruins have never found another player to fill that particular role.
 On the man advantage Savard could set up on the right half wall and run the show, setting up Zdeno Chara for one timers, or making plays to the net.
 The Bruins simply haven’t had another guy who can do that since Savard went down.
 David Krejci is an excellent playmaker, but he’s right handed, making him a missfit on the right half wall.
 The same goes for Tyler Seguin.
 Milan Lucic is left handed, but he’s a shooter not a passer.
 The same goes for Brad Marchand.
 Again, the Bruins have still have had the talent to be better than they are with the man advantage.
 However there is no denying that they’ve missed Savard too.

 This is where Jagr will really help.
 At 41 he isn’t the same player who terrorized the NHL in the mid 90s with the Pittsburgh Penguins, and while he’s on his way to the Hall of Fame he probably never had the pass-first mentality that Savard did (he’s got 665 career goals to his name).
 However while the speed might not be where it once was with Jagr the hands still are.
 He’s probably still a shoot first player, but his playmaking ability is nothing to be laughed at (those 988 career assists didn’t all happen by accident).
 The Bruins haven’t had a player who can really be comfortable on the right half wall since Savard went down, and it has been a pretty serious deficiency.
 Jagr can fill this void with authority.
 He wont solve all their problems with the man advantage.
 For that to happen the Bruins will have to change the way they approach the whole issue.
 However adding Jagr does give them something they didn’t have.
 Something that they needed, which should at least help a little.